TeraProxy/Essentials/README.md

 Contains code from true-everful-nostrum by Pinkie Pie https://github.com/pinkipi

 ## Changelog
+### 1.3.0
+* [+] The random timer for Nostrum now waits for loading to be finished before it starts instead of being hardcoded
+* [+] Will now wait until your Goddess Blessing buff ended before it uses Nostrum so you stay immune to damage
 ### 1.2.3
 * [*] Using newer version of S_ABNORMALITY_BEGIN hook
 ### 1.2.2